chrstophr-wltrs/thompskis/README.md

 ## Developing

+ThompSkis uses [pnpm](https://pnpm.io/installation) for package management.

-Once you've cloned the project and installed dependencies with `pnpm install`, start a development server:
+Once you've cloned the project, you can install dependencies with `pnpm install`.

+### Database

+For development, you'll need to [create a local SQLite database](https://www.prisma.io/dataguide/sqlite/setting-up-a-local-sqlite-database).
+You should also create a `.env` file and set the appropriate connection string as an environment variables, ex `DATABASE_URL="file:./dev.db"`.

+### Dev Server

+After setup is finished, start the development server:

 ```bash
 pnpm run dev